Advance Auto Parts (NYSE:AAP) Releases FY22 Earnings Guidance

 Advance Auto Parts (NYSE:AAP – Get Rating) updated its FY22 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $13.30-$13.85 for the period, compared to the consensus estimate of $13.68.
 The company issued revenue guidance of $11.2-$11.5 billion, compared to the consensus revenue estimate of $11.40 billion.Advance Auto Parts also updated its FY 2022 guidance to $13.30-$13.85 EPS.

-Advance Auto Parts (NYSE:AAP – Get Rating) last posted its quarterly earnings results on Monday, May 23rd.
-The company reported $3.57 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $3.59 by ($0.02).
+Advance Auto Parts (NYSE:AAP – Get Rating) last announced its quarterly earnings data on Monday, May 23rd.
+The company reported $3.57 EPS for the quarter, missing analysts’ consensus estimates of $3.59 by ($0.02).
+The business had revenue of $3.40 billion during the quarter, compared to the consensus estimate of $3.39 billion.
 Advance Auto Parts had a return on equity of 23.63% and a net margin of 5.60%.
-The business had revenue of $3.40 billion for the quarter, compared to analysts’ expectations of $3.39 billion.
-During the same period in the prior year, the business posted $3.34 earnings per share.
-The business’s quarterly revenue was up 2.1% compared to the same quarter last year.
-Equities analysts forecast that Advance Auto Parts will post 13.75 EPS for the current year.
+The business’s revenue for the quarter was up 2.1% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $3.34 EPS.
+Research analysts anticipate that Advance Auto Parts will post 13.75 EPS for the current year.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Vanguard Group Inc. raised its holdings in Advance Auto Parts by 3.9% in the 1st quarter.
-Vanguard Group Inc. now owns 6,970,480 shares of the company’s stock valued at $1,442,611,000 after buying an additional 261,715 shares during the period.
-Clearbridge Investments LLC increased its stake in Advance Auto Parts by 3.6% during the first quarter.
-Clearbridge Investments LLC now owns 3,313,689 shares of the company’s stock worth $685,801,000 after purchasing an additional 114,789 shares during the period.
-Invesco Ltd. increased its stake in Advance Auto Parts by 10.8% during the first quarter.
-Invesco Ltd. now owns 1,018,797 shares of the company’s stock worth $210,850,000 after purchasing an additional 99,400 shares during the period.
-Charles Schwab Investment Management Inc. increased its stake in Advance Auto Parts by 2.1% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 473,154 shares of the company’s stock worth $97,924,000 after purchasing an additional 9,654 shares during the period.
-Finally, Goldman Sachs Group Inc. increased its stake in Advance Auto Parts by 4.8% during the first quarter.
-Goldman Sachs Group Inc. now owns 403,481 shares of the company’s stock worth $83,504,000 after purchasing an additional 18,453 shares during the period.
-Hedge funds and other institutional investors own 98.99% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+Synovus Financial Corp bought a new stake in shares of Advance Auto Parts in the fourth quarter valued at about $488,000.
+Prudential PLC bought a new stake in shares of Advance Auto Parts in the first quarter valued at about $329,000.
+PFS Investments Inc. lifted its position in Advance Auto Parts by 49.3% during the first quarter.
+PFS Investments Inc. now owns 1,497 shares of the company’s stock worth $310,000 after purchasing an additional 494 shares during the period.
+Cresset Asset Management LLC bought a new stake in Advance Auto Parts during the first quarter worth about $300,000.
+Finally, Wetherby Asset Management Inc. lifted its position in Advance Auto Parts by 6.5% during the first quarter.
+Wetherby Asset Management Inc. now owns 1,418 shares of the company’s stock worth $293,000 after purchasing an additional 87 shares during the period.
+98.99% of the stock is owned by institutional investors.

 About Advance Auto Parts (Get Rating)